Long abandoned Cooper-Stutler house in

 Another house site in the same hollow was said to be occupied by Robert Lee Sturm (born 1867), a son of John N. and Margaret Magdalene (Halsey) Sturm.
 He married Emmaline Greathouse and reportedly had 9 children.

-There was a third homestead in the hollow, the home of Francis Marion and Artie Cooper Stutler, early comers to the area.
+There was a third homestead in the head of the hollow, the home of Francis Marion and Artie Cooper Stutler, early comers to the area.

 Among the original Stutlers coming to Calhoun was William Burton (born 1839) and Melissa Davis Stutler, who were married in 1859, he was a Union veteran of the Civil War.